davidPRIGODIN/ng-pokemon-app/README.md

-To create pokemon-app,
-I followed Simon Dieny - Code Senior's tutorial on Angular.
+This application was created by following Simon Dieny - Code Senior's tutorial on Angular.